jakubBone/Airport-Automatic-Landing-System/README.md

 AirTrafficController: Manages runway assignments and landing procedures.

-PlaneHandler: Handles communication between each PlaneClient and the AirportServer.
+PlaneHandler: Handles utills between each PlaneClient and the AirportServer.

 Runway: Represents a physical runway with a specific location at the airport.